 II.2.2.2 Example VII: "Detect application X of an "application-agnostic" bearer"

 Figure II.3 abstracts the general framework.
-The created context may be e.g. transport protocol type aware, but application agnostic, according the H.248 signalling information (from MGC to MG) for "regular IP user plane processing".
+The created context may be e.g. transport protocol type aware, but also application agnostic according to the H.248 signalling information (from MGC to MG) for "regular IP user plane processing".

-Figure II.3 – General framework for rule category of "detect application X of an "application-agnostic" bearer"
+Figure II.3 – General framework for rule category of "Detect application X of an "application-agnostic" bearer"

-Such a context could be then overlaid by a policy rule for the inspection of a particular application or a number of applications.
-Justified e.g. by security concerns, or to check whether users are really using that IP transport connection for the initially requested application.
+Such a context could then be overlaid by a policy rule for the inspection of a particular application or a number of applications.
+Such as policy can be justified e.g. by security concerns, or to check whether users are really using that IP transport connection for the initially requested application.

-The principle rule is here (Table II.7) just denoted, but not detailed:
+The principle rule just denoted, but not detailed in (Table II.7):